mrfatguy/web-genname/README.md

 # Web GenName

 This is a web version of my [very old Delphi project](https://github.com/mrfatguy/delphi-genname).
+And [here is](https://mrfatguy.github.io/web-genname/) its on-line version.

-I use it to generate names for games, books, poetry, avatars, socials etc. It contains "databases" for generating many different name sets, including fantasty (more and less known) and human names (in many languages or from many culture types).
+I use it to generate names for games, books, poetry, avatars, socials etc. It is able to generate different name sets including fantasty (more and less known) and human names (in many languages or from many culture types).

-If don't like it or need some other tool for any other reason, you may consider (for random names of a human beings rather than some trolls and other fantasty creatures) [Random Name Generator](https://www.namespedia.com/random-name-generator.php) from [Namespedia](https://www.namespedia.com/) or [Students of the World website](http://www.studentsoftheworld.info/penpals/stats.php3) as a replacement.
+If need some other tool for any other reason (for random names of a human beings rather than some trolls and other fantasty creatures), you may consider [Random Name Generator](https://www.namespedia.com/random-name-generator.php) from [Namespedia](https://www.namespedia.com/) or [Students of the World website](http://www.studentsoftheworld.info/penpals/stats.php3) as a replacement.

 ## Database Authors